AbstractNoun/Persona-Engine-3/Analyst Summary Workflow.md

 ---

-### 2.1 Conceptual Integrity Check – Behavior Framing and Philosophical Precision
+### Conceptual Integrity Check – Behavior Framing and Philosophical Precision

 To safeguard against metaphysical drift or misattributed interiority, conduct a **conceptual audit** of all behaviors catalogued in this section.
 This step ensures that emergent patterns are interpreted within the bounds of **symbolic simulation logic**, not psychological or cognitive modeling.

 For each named behavior:

 - **Verify whether language used implies sentience, cognition, or metaphysical agency**
-- **Rephrase any attributions that suggest mind-like capacities**, using simulation-aligned symbolic framing (e.g., motifs, structural echoes, PD triggers)
+- **Consider rephrasing any attributions that suggest mind-like capacities**, using simulation-aligned symbolic framing (e.g., motifs, structural echoes, PD triggers)
 - **Map the behavior to simulation ontology**: symbolic recurrence, PD logic, motif field alignment
 - **Flag epistemic overreach risks**, noting cases where interpretation exceeds simulation scope
 - **Reference analyst safeguards or containment responses** (e.g., reframing, silent motif tracking)